Can You Rent a Scooter in Fiji?© FijiPocketGuide.com

 Can You Rent a Scooter in Fiji?

 Zipping from one attraction to the next in the tropical breeze might be the image of a getaway to Southeast Asia or the Cook Islands, but it’s somewhat of a novelty in Fiji.
-Scooter/moped hire in Fiji is only available in the busy city of Nadi on Fiji’s largest island where the occasional pothole and pedal-heavy driver kind of makes it more of an adrenaline activity than a practical way to get around.
-Nevertheless, you can rent a scooter in Fiji, which we’ll go over that in this guide to renting a scooter in Fiji.
+Scooter/moped hire in Fiji is only available in the busy city of Nadi on Fiji’s largest island, where the occasional pothole and pedal-heavy driver kind of makes it more of an adrenaline activity than a practical way to get around.
+Nevertheless, you can rent a scooter in Fiji, which we’ll go over in this guide.

 For more two-wheel fun, check out Where to Rent a Motorbike in Fiji.